 Welcome to the Easter Blog Hop!
 Hop, Hop, Hooray!
 Sorry, I just couldn’t resist that.
 I want to give a great big Spring hug to those coming over from Rhonda at Hallstrom Home.
 Rhonda is one of the most hardworking and talented bloggers I know.
 Can you believe the one-of-a-kind mirrors and gorgeous linens she creates?

 We welcomed March this week and that means one thing.
 Easter is on it’s way.
 After five full months of a white New York Winter it’s safe to say I’m desperate for color.
 Nothing is blooming outside so it’s got to happen inside.
 I’m happy to be sharing with you today some easy Easter decorating ideas using bright cheerful Spring colors.

-I love my white slipcovered furniture and large coffee table.
+I love my white slipcovered furniture and Alana coffee tables.
 The best thing about having neutral decor is that for every seasonal color change it provides a fresh blank slate.
 The first and easiest way to add color is to swap out accent pillows.
 This year, I chose a delicious Easter egg colored palette inspired by a $14 thrift store purchase peaking in up there on the right.

 Finding all my Easter decorations is as easy as taking a trip to HomeGoods.
 I loaded up my cart with as many sherbet colored pillows is I could fit.
 I mixed and matched velvets, silks, linens, embossed and tasseled pillows.
 Opting for all solid with a patterned bolster pillow in the center.